Pasha Palanker: Facing Fear, Building Strength, and Leaving a Legacy of Impact

 And last minute, CZ

-had to cancel, so I went by myself.
+had to cancel.
+So I went by myself.

+I didn't really know anybody.
 So I was just running the yump by myself when I ran into Robert and his team.

-And I just introduced introduced myself.
+And I just introduced myself.

 And when you're walking for 50-something miles running, there's plenty of time to talk.

-And then as if it was meant to be, I was like, hey, what do you like?
+about the yump.
+And then, as if it was meant to be, I was like, hey, what do you like?
+I'm just curious, what's next for you?

 He's like, oh, I'm hosting this Veterans Day parade in Philadelphia live on TV.

-And I was like, that's funny because I'm jumping in into Independence Hall with a huge American flag to kick off that parade so naturally our world just just became intertwined and i kept running into robert and and kept meeting amazing people around him
+And I was like, that's funny because I'm jumping in into Independence Hall with a huge American flag to kick off that parade.
+So naturally, our world just became intertwined.

-in a very, in a very encouraging way that will make you better.
+in a very in a very encouraging way that will make you better.

 Yeah.